 In June 2014, the Council rendered a decision stating that five Danish companies active on the market for milking systems had entered into an anticompetitive agreement on price fixing and geographical market sharing.
 The companies were all part of the Lely franchise and had frequently met to discuss and coordinate prices and market sharing.
 The Council found the agreement to infringe section 6 of the Danish Competition Act as well as article 101 TFEU.
 In October 2015 the Danish Competition Tribunal (the Tribunal) ruled in favour of the Council, and as of April 2016, the franchisor (and a person from the management) along with three of the Danish franchisees entered into a settlement with the Danish Public Prosecutor for Serious Economic and International Crimes.
 The franchisor accepted to pay a fine of 750,000 kroner, and the three franchisees each accepted fines of 100,000 kroner.
 The person from the management accepted a fine of 25,000 kroner.
 The size of the fines reflected, inter alia, the duration of the infringement (four-and-a-half years) and the turnover of the companies involved.

 In June 2015, the Council found that two companies, LKF Vejmarkering and Eurostar Danmark, had entered into an anticompetitive agreement by creating a consortium while being competitors on the market for road marking.
 The two companies were the two largest contractors on the market and placed a joint bid in a public procurement by the Danish Road Directorate for a period of four years covering road marking in most of Denmark.
-The consortium won the public procurement.
+The consortium was awarded the contract.
 The Council stated that the consortium was not objectively necessary in order for the companies to participate in the procurement.
 In April 2016, the Tribunal upheld the decision of the Council.

 In recent years, the DCCA has paid special attention to trade organisations' provision of information and recommendations to their members.